BullyHunter32/Bullyware/README.md

 # methamphetamine-public

 More formally known as Bullyware.
 This is just a little project of mine.
 Its a work in progress, it is not finished.
-There are misising pages and there may be errors.
+There are missing pages and there may be errors.
 I dont mind if someone doesn't like it

 > Didn't think that i'd have to mention this but this cheat is not meant to be the best cheat in the world.
 Yes, it is made in Lua and I am very well aware that this is not made in C++.
 This was a project made for fun, not for commercial purposes.
 I couldn't give less of a shit if someone has something against this project I had fun making, but if you insist you want to cry about it, be my guest.